bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/05-bathroom.md

 "Alright, guys, let's conquer this mountain!"
 Jerry screams.

-Caleb, a known pervert, nudges you.
+Alton, a known pervert, nudges you.

 "That's what _she_ said."